chris-rands/biopython-coronavirus/README.md

 A tutorial [Jupyter](https://jupyter.org/) Notebook illustrating how to use [Biopython](https://github.com/biopython/biopython) to identity and perform some basic characterization of a coronavirus genome sequence.
 The objective of this tutorial is to introduce some of the Biopython modules in an applied biological context.

-## Viewing the notebook
+## Viewing the Notebook

 Simply open the [notebook link here](https://github.com/chris-rands/biopython-coronavirus/blob/master/biopython-coronavirus-notebook.ipynb).

-Alternatively view the notebook by pasting the address into [nbviewer](https://nbviewer.jupyter.org/).
+Alternatively view the Notebook by pasting the address into [nbviewer](https://nbviewer.jupyter.org/).

-## Running the notebook via Google collab
+## Running the Notebook via Google collab

 TO DO

-## Installing the notebook locally
+## Installing the Notebook locally

 First clone this repository:
 ```